GENERAL TERMS OF BUSINESS FROM SEPTEMBER 2021 UNTIL FURTHER NOTICE

 Creane & Creane Insurance is an impartial Insurance Broker and a Credit Intermediary.
 As an impartial Insurance Broker we are in a position to place your business with a very wide range of product producers in the Irish, UK & European Insurance markets.
 We don't have a 'tied' relationship with any product producer which would compromise our ability to provide you with impartial advice and choice.

-Our authorisations enable us to provide our customers with a wide range of General (Non-life) Insurance products.
+Our authorisations enable us to provide our customers with a wide range of General (Non-life) Insurance products and Insurance Premium Finance.

 RECEIVE & TRANSMIT ORDERS